asanchezr/cheat-sheets/docker/README.md

 ### Logging

-For more details about a running container
+Follow the container logs
 ```
-docker inspect <friendly-name|container-id>
+docker logs -ft <container_name>
 ```

-Display messages the container has written to standard error or standard out.
+For more details about a running container
 ```
-docker logs <friendly-name|container-id>
+docker inspect <container_name>
 ```

 ### Dockerfile